 This means that a lot of the time, I have no choice but to focus stack, as shown by Horus below:

-This image on the left’s the first image in the stack.
+This image below’s the first image in the stack.
 You can see that just Horus’s beak is in focus.

-This image on the right’s the final image in the stack.
+This image below’s the final image in the stack.
 You can see that just Horus’s back arm is in focus.

 And here’s Horus in all his focus-stacked glory!